BankSupakorn/BankSupakorn/README.md

-- 👋 Hi, I’m @WELTYIN
+- 👋 Hi
-- 👀 I’m interested in physics and power electrical engineering
+- 👀 I’m interested in theoretical particle physics and experimental particle physics and electromagnetic fields and waves and electronic material
-- 🌱 I’m currently learning power electrical engineering
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...